whtmst/DoiteAuras/README.md

 # DoiteAuras
 Looking for WeakAuras in Vanilla WoW?
 DoiteAuras is a lightweight, condition-based tracker for **abilities**, **buffs**, **debuffs**, **items** and **bars** in 1.12.

-## OBS: OPEN BETA TESTING - IF YOU ENCOUNTER ANY BUGS, LET ME KNOW.
-_Yes, I know about the Paladin tracking of time remaining: judgement of wisdom/light is not working due to there is no event for it, and I know how to fix it, just annoying._

 > [!IMPORTANT]
 >
 > **Vanilla 1.12 API is very limited.
 Therefore, this addon requires you to have the following mods to extend the API:**